Camwyn/solarized-seti-ui/README.md

 # Solarized Seti UI

-A solarized colored UI theme for Atom based on seti-ui and designed to work with solarized-dark-syntax.
+A solarized version of seti-ui designed to work with solarized-dark-syntax in atom.
+Note: This ui doesn't work well with file-icons enabled.

 ![Screenshot](https://github.com/wwmyers/solarized-seti-ui/raw/master/screenshot.png)